Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 880M, in theory, should perform just a bit faster than the GeForce GTX 275 in general. (explain)
+Memory BandwidthThe GeForce GTX 880M, in theory, should be a little bit faster than the GeForce GTX 275 in general. (explain)

-Texel RateThe GeForce GTX 880M is a lot (more or less 141%) better at AF than the GeForce GTX 275. (explain)
+Texel RateThe GeForce GTX 880M is a lot (more or less 141%) faster with regards to AF than the GeForce GTX 275. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison